betterscientificsoftware/bssw.io/Articles/Blog/2026-09-reproducibility-check.md

 ReproPilot combines deterministic artifact discovery with quality-aware analysis and optional grounded local AI.

-The deterministic component identifies reproducibility-related repository evidence, while the quality assessor examines whether detected artifacts contain useful information; for example, whether a README includes meaningful installation and execution instructions, whether dependency information is sufficiently explicit, whether tests contain meaningful assertions, and whether provenance or HPC portability information is documented.
+The deterministic component identifies reproducibility-related repository evidence.
+The quality assessor then examines whether detected artifacts contain useful information; for example, whether a README includes meaningful installation and execution instructions, whether dependency information is sufficiently explicit, whether tests contain meaningful assertions, and whether provenance or HPC portability information is documented.

 The optional AI component is deliberately constrained.
 It receives verified findings from the deterministic assessment and may prioritize or explain those findings, but it does not independently calculate or modify repository scores.